jpivarski-talks/SciPy2020-Proposal/README.md

 ### Creating Awkward Arrays

 It's not enough to manipulate data structures; sometimes they need to be generated from scratch.
 Awkward Arrays can be appended to, but not changed in place.
-Our interface for filling arrays also determines their type from the order and choice of fill commands.
+Our interface for filling arrays also determines their type dynamically, from the order and choice of fill commands.

 ### C++ and Numba interfaces